 The Penn in Washington Semester in DC Program is a fantastic opportunity for students with an interest in public policy to live, learn, and intern in the nation’s center of politics while everyone else is on campus.
 During the Semester Program, a small group of students live together in the heart of Washington, DC.
 They intern full-time for some of DC's most prestigious institutions, take three classes (for four Penn credits), engage in policy research, and meet with Penn alumni working in Washington.

 - You'll take courses taught by the ultimate DC insiders.
 Our professors are policy experts who are well known in Washington and beyond.
-Course scheduling will accommodate demanding internships.
+The courses are designed to accommodate full-time internship schedules.
 All courses are Penn courses, which means that you won't need to navigate the credit-transfer process, and most majors accept our courses.

-- An intensive orientation to Washington at the beginning of the semester provides multiple opportunities to meet fascinating policymakers and solid preparation for your internship experience.
-Orientation will typically include meetings with senior alumni at top think tanks, law firms and more as well as tours of the Supreme Court, Congress, State Department and the White House.
+- An intensive orientation to Washington at the beginning of the semester provides multiple opportunities to meet political leaders and policymakers.
+Orientation typically includes meetings with senior alumni at top think tanks, law firms and more as well as tours of the Supreme Court, Congress, State Department and the White House.